You’ve got options if your best-laid income plans veer off track.

 Coordinate with your financial and tax advisors to structure your retirement income in a way that maximizes expected cash flow while minimizing taxes.
 And if overspending is the main reason your withdrawal strategy is off course, consider drafting a spending policy statement (SPS) with the help of your advisor.

-Overspending, particularly on discretionary items, can slowly, almost unnoticeably, chip away at your savings and eventually disrupt your long-term projections.
+Overspending, particularly on discretionary items, can slowly chip away at your savings and eventually disrupt your long-term projections.

-One option is to curtail your costs.
+One option is to curtail your costs – perhaps with the help of an SPS, described above.
 Cutting back doesn’t have to be painful.
 It could mean forgoing your daily latte in favor of homebrew or hosting potlucks instead of dinner parties.
 A little discipline can help you bring your spending back in line with your plan.

 Many retirees craft their retirement strategy around withdrawing a percentage of their total portfolio each year, increasing that amount to account for inflation.
 Under this formula, a $1 million portfolio and 4% withdrawal rate would provide pretax income of $40,000 in year one and, assuming inflation runs 3% annually, $41,200 in year two, $42,436 in year three and upward from there.* However, if your retirement assets decline in value over several years while the amount you withdraw is rising, there could be monetary trouble later on.